alternative lifestyles amongst modernist bohemians

 To smoke was more than a way of passing the time.
 It was the classic ‘displacement activity’ which gave coffee drinkers who had long since emptied their cup, lovers who had been stood up, and intellectuals who had lost their ‘circle’ the feeling that they were doing something, had a purpose.
 I smoke, therefore I am.
 Smoking orchestrated time, gave it a rhythm, punctuated talk, theatrically mimed masculinity and femininity, was the intellectuals’ essential accessory, and was also an erotic gesture, enhancing the mystery of some unknown drinker seated at her table, veiled in a bluish haze.

 Her chapters are packed with interesting characters and rich in social history.
 She covers the surrealists, Parisian night life, and the cult of negritude in the 1920s, symbolised so magnificently by Josephine Baker.

 Yet despite several attempts, she never gets round to defining bohemianism successfully.
 She simply chains together various types of outsider or larger-than-life figures.
 Sometimes her subjects are members of a quasi-artistic sub class, but often they are just alcoholics, scroungers, and hangers-on.

-There’s a big difference between someone who produces great works of art but dies young (Modigliani) and someone who does very little (except take drugs) and becomes no more than a well-known talentless has-been, like Marianne Faithful, who crops up here more than once.
+There’s a big difference between someone who produces great works of art but dies young (Modigliani) and someone like Marianne Faithful (mentioned more than once) who does very little except take drugs and who is no more than a talent-less has-been, .

 Her book could do with a different title.
 Many of the people she describes were not really bohemian – just famous, dissipated, or so rich they could do as they pleased.
 Other were neither glamorous nor outcast.
 Some were fat, ugly, and badly dressed, and others cast themselves out simply by choosing not to work.
 But it’s a fascinating collection of portraits nevertheless.